Grade Level: 9 (8-10)

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-Day 4 - Lesson 4 continues with the construction and testing of the electromagnet.
-Designs will be shared the following day as explained at the end of Activity 4.
+Day 4: Lesson 4 continues with the construction and testing of the electromagnet, and an explanation of how the designs will be shared the next day.

 ContributorsJustin Montenegro , Glencliff High School, Nashville TN